ENJ-digitalhub/Budget-Management-System-/README.md

 Provide clear visibility into spending habits

-Serve as a portfolio-grade Java CLI project
+Serve as a portfolio-grade Python CLI project